why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * the specifics of selection of tools at the core of the openSUSE experience (zypper / snapper / yast / obs)
 * questioning the defaults ("vendor stickiness", snapper config defaults, zypper config defaults -- no autorefresh)
 * the developments of software underlying or gradually integrated to a bleeding edge distribution
-* "confort" improvements (zstd compression by default, pipewire, dnf)
+* "comfort" improvements (zstd compression by default, pipewire, dnf)
 * trends and fashion

 ---

-# So documenting TW cannot do away with recommendations:
+# Thus documenting Tumbleweed cannot do away with recommendations:

-* the more people know, the more they're pushing their system and questioning the defaults, until their questions cannot be met only on the basis of technical facts
+* the more people know, the more they're pushing their system and questioning the defaults, until their questions cannot be met only on technical facts
-* openSUSE and TW in particular are appealing to people eager to learn and tinker with their system, so a good docs is required to honour the implicit promise that the risks associated with the rolling-release workflow are worth taking.
+* openSUSE and Tumbleweed in particular are appealing to people eager to learn and tinker with their system, so good docs are required to honor this implicit promise: __the risks inherent to the rolling-release model are worth taking__.

 ---